Double Decreases: Left Right Center - 18 Methods

 Quick Steps

-Slip two stitches knitwise, one at a time, to the RH needle.
-Return the two stitches to the LH needle by inserting the LH needle from right to left and withdrawing the RH needle.
+Slip two stitches knitwise, one at a time.
+Return these two stitches to LH needle by inserting LH needle from right to left and withdrawing RH needle.
 Knit three stitches together.

 Worked: Purlwise